Oral yeast infections are usually treated with antibiotics that require a prescription.

 According to the Mayo Clinic, some oral yeast infections require no medical treatment at all because they go away on their own.
 For instance, healthy toddlers may get thrush after being treated with antibiotics.
 Your child’s doctor may suggest that you add unsweetened yogurt to your child’s diet because yogurt contains beneficial bacteria.
 If this doesn’t help, your child’s doctor will prescribe an antifungal medication.

 Healthy adults can also try eating yogurt, or take a dietary supplement that includes the good bacteria called acidophilus.
 This may restore the microbial balance, but if it doesn’t work a prescription will be needed.

 The second step in treating oral yeast infections is to correct any condition that may have caused it.

 Dentures will need to be treated to destroy the fungus, and ill-fitting dentures may need to be repaired or replaced.
 If the patient is diabetic, an adjustment may be needed in the diabetic medications that are being taken.

-Since a high-sugar diet is known to cause oral yeast infections, a change in diet should always be considered in addition to any other treatment for thrush.
+Since a high-sugar diet is known to cause oral yeast infections, a change in diet should always be considered in addition to any other treatment like topical treatments for thrush.